codingis4noobs2/Stackie-tool/README.md

 A tool designed for stackies by stackies :)

 ## What does this tool do:
-1. Merges Images(Using Pillow Library)
+1. Merges Images
-2. Access Sepolia Faucet(Coming soon)
+2. Access Sepolia Faucet

 ---
 ## Wanna Contribute?